function61/eventhorizon/README.md

 - Once the Pusher learns of new events, it issues a read to either:
 	- a Writer if it's live data OR
 	- S3 if it's older data.
 - Pusher then pushes this read to your application.
-The application transactionally verifies that the read offset is at the offset of last stored write in database.
+Your application transactionally verifies that the read offset is at the offset of last stored write in database.
   If not, error is returned along with the correct offset, and Pusher continues to read from the correct offset.